rexcape/tailwindcss-antdesign-preset/README.md

 | boxShadow\*                  | theme.extend.boxShadow.\*  | v          |
 | lineHeight\*                 | theme.extend.lineHeight.\* | v          |

-ad-default: you need use such as `padding-ad-default` for ant design default value
+ad-default: you need use such as `padding-ad-default` for ant design default value(padding)